 The BAS has conducted many screenings of members’ alpacas in locations throughout the world, including North America, Australia, Chile, Peru and Europe.

 The British Alpaca Society strongly recommends that prospective and established owners only purchase BAS registered breeding stock.
-Unregistered stock has negligible and reducing value, undermines the national register and puts at risk the national herd in times of welfare emergencies.
+Unregistered stock has lower and reducing value, undermines the national register and puts at risk the national herd in times of welfare emergencies.

 Contact Duncan Pullar, using firstname.lastname@example.org, if you want to discuss any issues related to screening